emonsen-000/ML-model-to-predict-CO2-emission-and-CO2-rating/README.md

 - Build a complete ML workflow

 # Data leakage experiment in Linear Regression Model

+I explored how improper feature selection can lead to misleading model performance.
+Example:
+- Including highly correlated features like fuel consumption led to an inflated R² (~0.99)
+- Removing leakage resulted in a more realistic performance (~0.79)

+This helped me understand the importance of:
+✔ Proper feature selection
+✔ Avoiding target leakage
+✔ Building reliable ML models

 | Model Type      | R² Score |
 | --------------- | -------- |
 | With Leakage    | ~0.99    |